Experienced Workers Compensation Lawyer in Atlanta, Georgia

 Third-party claims can be complicated and are standard personal injury lawsuits.
 This means it’s best to work with a Atlanta workers compensation lawyer who can help you file the claim.
 If you believe you might have a third-party claim, explain your situation to your workers comp lawyer and he or she can guide you in the right direction.

-Unfortunately, this is not always the case and the more complicated the claim, the more likely it is you’ll benefit from working with a workers comp lawyer.
-This applies even if your claim is not denied, but if your claim is denied, it’s essential you hire a workers compensation lawyer.
+Unfortunately, this is not always the case and the more complicated the claim, the more likely it is you’ll benefit from working with a workers compensation lawyer.
+This applies even if your claim is not denied, but if your claim is denied, it’s essential you hire an Atlanta workers comp lawyer.

 In addition to ensuring your rights are protected, a workers comp lawyer will help you with the administrative tasks associated with your claim.
 They’ll ensure paperwork is submitted on time and they will provide advice on how to proceed with your claim and any necessary appeals.

-There is no reason to be concerned about paying out of pocket for a workers comp lawyer.
+There is no reason to be concerned about paying out of pocket for an Atlanta workers comp lawyer.
 Georgia law limits the amount of money an Atlanta workers compensation lawyer can charge to just 25 percent of your benefit award.
-This means anyone injured in a workplace incident with a valid claim can afford a workers compensation lawyer to help them.
+This means anyone injured in a workplace incident with a valid claim can afford a workers comp lawyer to help them.

 Chances are good if you are injured on the job you are eligible for benefits.
 Most every employee in Georgia has some kind of workers compensation in place.
 It’s important to never let the cost of a doctor emergency room visits interfere with your seeking medical treatment.
 Not only are you putting your health at risk, you are also putting a future workers compensation claim at risk.
 You are better off seeking medical treatment and not needing it than avoiding it and eventually having to pay for it on your own.

-Contact Our Experienced Atlanta Workers Compensation Lawyer Today
+Contact Our Experienced Atlanta Workers Comp Lawyer Today

 FREE LEGAL CONSULTATION

 For more than a decade we’ve worked with those injured on the job.
 We know that every case is different and that in addition to being injured, you probably feel intimidated and concerned about your own well-being, as well as that of your loved ones.
-If you have been injured in the workplace and you would like to schedule a consultation to discuss your case, or you want to speak to a workers comp lawyer in Atlanta, GA, contact the Law Office of John B. Jackson at 260 Peachtree St NE Suite 200 Atlanta, GA, at 770-988-6155.
+If you have been injured in the workplace and you would like to schedule a consultation to discuss your case, or you want to speak to a workers compensation lawyer in Atlanta, GA, contact the Law Office of John B. Jackson at 260 Peachtree St NE Suite 200 Atlanta, GA, at 770-988-6155.